gchure/phd/docs/src/chapter_09/section_02_electrophysiology.md

 repository](https://github.com/gchure/phd).](ch9_figS1){#fig:ephys short-caption="Characteristic MscL-sfGFP conductance
 obtained through patch-clamp electrophysiology"}

-### Maturation time of MscL-sfGFP
+### Maturation Time of MscL-sfGFP

 &nbsp;&nbsp;&nbsp;&nbsp; Reliable quantification of the channel copy number is paramount to this work.
 As such, it is important to verify that the detected fluorescence per cell accurately represents the total cellular MscL copy number.
-We have made the assumption that the total fluorescence per represents all MscL-sfGFP channels present.
-However, it is possible that there are more channels present per cell but are not detected as the fluorophores have not properly matured.
+We have made the assumption that the total fluorescence per cell represents all MscL-sfGFP channels present.
+However, it is possible that there are more channels present per cell, but are not detected as the fluorophores have not properly matured.
 This potential error becomes more significant with longer maturation times of the fluorophore as the mean expression level changes with the growth phase of the culture.
 With a